python/cpython/Doc/library/asyncio-task.rst

 .. function:: gather(\*fs, loop=None, return_exceptions=False)

-   Return a Future aggregating results from the given coroutine objects, Tasks, or Futures.
+   Return a :class:`Future` aggregating results from the given set of coroutine objects, :class:`Tasks <Task>`, or Futures.

    If all Tasks/Futures are completed successfully, the result is an aggregate list of returned values.
 The result values are in the order of the original *fs* sequence.

-   All coroutines in the *fs* list are automatically scheduled as :class:`Tasks <Task>`.
+   All coroutines in the *fs* list are automatically scheduled as Tasks.

    If *return_exceptions* is ``True``, exceptions in the Tasks/Futures are treated the same as successful results, and gathered in the